 Date Sugar Compared to Other Sweeteners

-When it comes to sugars, date is right up there with honey and maple syrup for nutrient density.
+When it comes to sugars, dates are right up there with honey and maple syrup for nutrient density.
 Date sugar also ranks super high for antioxidant activity.
 A recent study placed it second to molasses among all sugars.
 (4)

 Date Sugar is GAPS Legal

-When on a gut healing diet, hardly any whole sweeteners are permitted including coconut sugar and maple syrup.
-This is due to the presence of disaccharrides or double sugars.
+When on a gut-healing diet, hardly any whole sweeteners are permitted including coconut sugar and maple syrup.
+This is due to the presence of disaccharides or double sugars.
 These substances are contraindicated while healing and sealing the gut wall to resolve autoimmune disease.